gearglow/ReptiliaWithATwist/The List.md

 Hermione's parents looked at each other and laughed.
 "Goodness, Hermione, I thought you didn't like quidditch if Har - er, Elysia wasn't playing," Mrs. Granger teased.

-Hermione blushed.
+Hermione blushed bright enough to show through her caramel complexion.
 "But, Mum, it's an international event!
 Think of the cultural experience!"

 Elysia and Mr. Granger shared a grin.
 "Never change, Hermione," Elysia said fondly.